');

 About Tiffin, OH

-Tiffin is a mid-sized city in Ohio with a population of 17,814 residents.
-The median household income is $55,700 per year, which is near the national average.
-The median age in Tiffin is 36.7 years.
+Tiffin is a mid-sized city located in Ohio with a population of 17,814 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,700 per year, which is 26% below the national median of $75,149.
+The median age of 36.7 years is close to the US median age of 38.9 years.

 Cost of Living in Tiffin, OH